-We are setting a goal to reach 10,000 Ontarians this year – here’s how:
+We set a goal to reach 10,000 Ontarians this year – here’s how:

 - For each It’s Not Right!
-(INR) workshop, we will invite 20 – 30 people who are already advocates and leaders who care about ending abuse of older adults
+(INR) workshop, we invited 20 – 30 people who are already advocates and leaders who care about ending abuse of older adults

-Each participant will be asked to commit to delivering 3 INR presentations in their home community – they will receive everything they need at the workshop plus strategies for how we can achieve the goal together
+Each participant was asked to commit to delivering 3 INR presentations in their home community – they received everything they need at the workshop plus strategies for how we can achieve the goal together

 - (Conservatively) if 15 people from each workshop delivers 3 presentations = 360 presentations (April to Oct 2017)